rigelrozanski/concept-ranch/README.md

  - special queries for consumed
  - special tags during input for consumption
  - special entry for non-text files
+ - special entry to read an entire directory

 ### License